arasouli91/GenerateOperatorTable/README.md

 # GenerateOperatorTable
 Generate mozilla mathML operator table

-This was some work I did for Mozilla, that is still waiting on some reviewing.
+This was some work I did for Mozilla.